timbuchinger/chromadb-ui/AI_INSTRUCTIONS.md

 1. Leverage Vue components for reusability and modularity.
 2. Use the ChromaDB library for all interactions with the database: <https://www.npmjs.com/package/chromadb>.
 3. Use a responsive design.
+4. Use the ChromaDB OpenAPI spec: <http://localhost:8000/openapi.json>
+5. Keep docs/screens.flow.mmd up to date as changes are made.

 ## Tech Stack